Xilinx/pcie-debug-kmap/pciedebug/source/docs/QDMA_Subsystem_for_PCIExpress_IP_Driver/qdma_debug_topics/CMPT_Packet_is_not_sent.rst

 CMPT Packet is not sent
 =======================

 		* Review Software Context, Completion Context and Prefetch Context for each queue.
-		* Review Software Context, Completion Context and Prefetch Context for each queue.
 		* Which mode is used?
 Streaming mode or Memory Mapped mode?
 		* How many queues are enabled?